mattbit/active-network-er/readme.md

 The code has been tested on Python 3.5, 3.6, 3.7.

 #### Active-flow network generates molecular transport by packets

 The code to reproduce the figures of “Active flow network generates molecular transport by packets” (Proceedings of the Royal Society B, 2020) by Matteo Dora & David Holcman is provided in the `scripts_prsb` subfolder.
 Each script will run the required simulations and produce the corresponding figures (it can take some time!).
+Simulation data and figures will be saved in the locations specified in `config.py`.

 ### Documentation

 Documentation can be generated with sphinx using the scripts provided in the `docs` folder.

-Don't hesitate to reach out matteo.dora@ens.psl.eu if you have troubles running the code, if you have doubts or need any help.
+If you have troubles running the code, you have doubts or need any help, don't hesitate to reach out with any question at matteo.dora@ens.psl.eu!

 ### Development

 Development is done using `pipenv` to manage dependencies.
-Test can be run with python `unittest` (`$ python -m unittest discover test`) or `pytest`.
+Tests can be run with python's `unittest` (`$ python -m unittest discover test`) or with `pytest`.

 ### Authors